CarlosLeyvaAyala/MH-Rise-Modding-Scripts/README.md

-# MH-Rise-Modding-Scripts
+# MH Rise Modding - Scripts and Apps

-Scripts for help in creating mods for MH Rise
+Scripts and programs for help in creating mods for MH Rise